 The answer to "What's my case worth?" comes down to many complex factors.
-The three major elements of a civil case are liability, damages and collectability.
+The three major elements of a civil case are liability, damages, and collectability.
 Liability concerns who is at fault.
 Collectability concerns the ability to recover assets or insurance from the defendant.
-Damages concerns the dollar value of the injuries and the resulting losses to the victim.
+Damages concern the dollar value of the injuries and the resulting losses to the victim.

 This summary focuses on "damages" and the determination of what your injuries have cost you monetarily, physically, mentally and, in some cases, whether the defendant's actions should be punished ... these are called "punitive damages").

 In a successful injury trial, monetary damages are paid to the injured victim (the plaintiff) by the person or company who is determined to be legally responsible for the injuries (the defendant).
 Many other times, damages can be agreed upon after a negotiated settlement among the parties, their insurance companies, and their attorneys.
 This can be the result of a mediation, which is a neutral process designed to encourage settlement of cases.

 What Is The Value of Your Case?